Nitrogen fixation: artificial lightning, bird poop, and how kudzu grew out of control

 N≡N + 🗜️: the brute force way to make NH3

 Fixation of atmospheric nitrogen through electrical arcs was not viable almost anywhere else in the world.
 Bioaccessible nitrogen was needed to meet the fertiliser demands of mechanised agriculture, and mined supplies of nitrates in the form of niter (a vague historical term for various mineral deposits) or guano (bird droppings, detailed below) were not going to be able to meet demand.
 Research had been underway for an alternative source of nitrogen, particularly in Germany which lacked niter deposits (a vulnerability that was exposed in WWI when the German navy was blockaded from colonies and foreign trade).
 Commercially viable artificial nitrogen fixation was developed by Haber, Bosch, and others at BASF in 1909–1910.
-The development of the Haber-Bosch process for nitrogen fixation was largely down to brute force searching driven by need: a wide array for catalysts were tested (originally Os, later to be replaced by affordable Fe-based surfaces), and the industrial capabilities of the Rhine were used to make the sturdiest metal walls to allow the reaction vessels to withstand the intense pressures (hundreds of times Earth’s atmosphere) necessary to force nitrogen and hydrogen gases into NH3 (ammonia).
+The development of the Haber-Bosch process for nitrogen fixation was largely down to brute force searching driven by need: a wide array of catalysts were tested (originally Os, later to be replaced by affordable Fe-based surfaces), and the industrial capabilities of the Rhine were used to make the sturdiest metal walls to allow the reaction vessels to withstand the intense pressures (hundreds of times Earth’s atmosphere) necessary to force nitrogen and hydrogen gases into NH3 (ammonia).

 BASF built an industrial plant at Oppau to generate Germany’s fertiliser and munitions, but the ammonium nitrate manufactured is inherently dangerous and in peacetime between WWI & WWII more than 500 people died when ammonium nitrate plastered on the storage silo walls was detonated during the, at that time routine, use of small explosive charges.
 Nevertheless, Oppau was built up as an industrial powerhouse until the end years of WWII when city was virtually levelled in a series of continuous bombing campaigns by the Allies.